cosmos/cosmos-sdk/examples/covenantcoin/buildingAnApplication.md

 Now all thats left is letting the sdk know that all of this exists.

 To create the keeper, add it to the `CovenantApp` struct, and then add `app.covKeeper = covenant.NewKeeper(app.cdc, app.keyCovenant, app.coinKeeper)` in NewCovenantApp.
+Note that here is basically where we are giving the covenant keeper the ability to mint / delete coins, since we pass in that keeper.

 To add the handler, in the app.Router code block, add the newly created handler, with `covenant` being the route.
 (This has to be the same as the route specified in the Msg's `Type()` function)

+### Writing Tests

+All thats left is writing some tests to show that our application works!
+First in both `app.go` and `app_test.go` change the import of `.../basecoin/types` to `.../covenantcoin/types`.

+For our test, we initialize the blockchain to give an account `x` money.
+We then have them create a couple of covenants, and have then settle a covenant.
+We check that a covenant can't be settled multiple times, and that at the end the correct amount of money is in each account.
+The code shows how to make and send each of our custom message types, so questions about how to make tests should hopefully be clear after looking at the testfile.
+(The relevant new test is in `custom_test.go`, the default helper methods are in `app_test.go`).
+Note that in order to check the data field for creating a covenant, SignCheckDeliver was modified to return the result.

+And we see that covenants work as expected.

+### CLI Stuff
+TODO: we need to add the code so that this all works from the command line.